-We also refer to the Virgin Mary as the “New Eve,” for she acquiesced to God when the first Eve disobeyed.
+We also refer to Mary as the “New Eve,” for she consented to God’s will when the first Eve disobeyed.
 The Theotokos remained sinless of her own free will, out of a desire to live according to God’s will for her life.
 (Note: this is different from the Roman Catholic doctrine of Immaculate Conception, which views Mary as born without original sin, unlike the rest of humankind.)
 Mary also remained ever-virgin, despite attempts by later Christian groups to warp Scripture into making it seem as though she reverted to a “normal” life after bearing Christ.
 Saying the Theotokos is special, feels like the understatement of the ages.
-More on that in another post!

 So, it sounds like you sort of worship the Virgin Mary…?

 On the contrary.
 Think of it this way: the Orthodox often look to and treat Mary as a child would her mother.
 When a child looks to her mother, she sees the most beautiful woman in the world.
 The kindest, the bravest, the most faithful and dedicated.
 She’s one of a kind.
 And the child will let her mother (and those around her) know this as often as she can.
-She will ask her mother for help when she has a problem.
-She will seek her mother’s guidance when she is unsure what to do.
-And she will love her mother with such fervor and zeal it brings tears to the eyes of others who watch them interact.
+She asks her mother for help when she has a problem.
+She seeks her mother’s guidance when she is unsure what to do.
+And she loves her mother with such fervor and zeal it brings tears to the eyes of others who watch them interact.
 Similarly, the Orthodox treat Mary as a role model to both men and women seeking to live godly lives.

 In Orthodox Christianity, we do not worship the Virgin Mary, but instead venerate her and seek her intercessions before God.
 We honor her for delivering the Word of God into the world.
 And we see her as an example for all of us to follow, not as the exception to the rule.
 Worship belongs to God alone.

 Just as we might ask a saint to pray for us, or ask a friend to pray on our behalf, we do the same with the Theotokos.
 She, along with all the saints, reside in the presence of God now.
 They all remain alive in Christ, our brothers and sisters.
-Asking for their intercessory prayers not only gives us spiritual peace, but it also reminds us that we are all part of the Body of Christ, who is not the God of the dead, but the God of the living.
+Asking for their intercessory prayers not only gives us spiritual peace, but it also reminds us that we are all part of the Body of Christ.

 Where does the Bible say to venerate Mary?